basraven/la1r/documentation/src/content/docs/planning/_index.md

 Feel free to add comments on this through Github!

 ## In progress
+1. new dns configuration
+1. New network configuration
+1. Prototype based configuration management

+## Planned
+1. Jamulus server
+1. GoCD CI/CD for prototype based config management (2 ways)
+1. Kibana log analysis
+1. Fail2ban new filters for ALL services
 1. Traefik auth proxy middleware with Authelia

-## Planned
+1. "View in repo" button for all pages of the la1r documentation.
+While reading documentation, for example about Ansible, the visitor should be able to view which scripts are currently discussed by clicking a button to the git repository.
 1. Deploy a Kafka bus as structured event bus instead of mqtt
 1. Spark 2.x Cluster in k8s
 1. Streaming analytics pipeline with Spark 2.x and Kafka